-“A hunger for adventure,” she replied.
+“A hunger for adventure,” she replied, a devilish energy behind her eyes.
 “I have come with a small envoy that wishes to speak to Lady Proudmoore.
-Much has happened in the time since our last meeting and we seek your help in hunting the remaining demonic forces on our world.”
+Much has happened in the time since our last meeting, and we seek your help in hunting the remaining demonic forces on our world.”

 A fire was lit inside of me at those words.

 There were still demons out there, threatening our existence.